gl-vis/gl-text/readme.md

 `kerning` | Enable font kerning, by default `true`.
 Disable for the case of monospace fonts.
 See [detect-kerning](https://ghub.io/detect-kerning) package.
 `letterSpacing`, `tracking` | Distance between letters, fractions of `em`.
 By default `0`.
 `lineHeight`, `leading` | Distance between text lines.
+`offset` | Shift `position` by the number of ems.
+Useful for organizing multiple lines, indentation, sub/sup script etc. Does not get affected by `position` change.
+Can be a number for x-offset only or an array for x, y offsets.

 ### `text.render()`